Baqend/guide/src/topics/cli/index.md

 baqend login http://localhost:8080/v1
 ```

-The trailing `/v1` is required as it specifies the API version used to communicate with the Baqend server.
+The trailing `/v1` is required as it represents the API endpoint of your Baqend server.

 ## Deployment